jri/elm-timelines/README.md

 Now, in your text editor, when you change any `src/` file, save, and reload the page your changes appear in the browser.

-## Debugging
+### Debugging

+By default the Elm Timelines repo is prepared for production build, that is the `Debug` module is not available.
 In order to see debug output in the browser console and enable the `log` function for your own code, 1) in `Main.elm` uncomment line 19:
 ```
 import Debug exposing (log, toString)
 ```